Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # Prefetching is a technique used to preload a route in the background before the user navigates to it.

-# Routes are automatically prefetched as they become visible in the user's viewport either when the page first loads or as as it comes into view through scrolling.
+# Routes are automatically prefetched as they become visible in the user's viewport either when the page first loads or as it comes into view through scrolling.

 # For static routes, the entire route is prefetched and cached by default.